- About HHR

 First, the concurrent drafting of the CRC and the Vienna Convention illustrates the political environment from which the right to protection from drugs emerged.
 As we have seen, the concept of drugs as a threat to children first appears in international discourse in 1971.
 Most working in drug policy recognize the importance of that year: President Nixon declared drugs as public enemy number one, beginning the “war on drugs” as we now know it.
 In the years that followed, the narrative of threat became more prominent in drug diplomacy.30 By the late 1980s, when the CRC and Vienna Convention were adopted, “crack baby” scares and the Just Say No campaign of the Reagan era were prominent.
 The war on drugs was at full steam.
 It is at this stage that drug control and child rights law converge on the international stage for the first time, in the form of new obligations in a drugs treaty, and a new human right.

 Second, the protection of children was an ex-post facto justification for a system that was already long in place, and a reason to ramp up its severity.
+If drug use among young people was worsening over time, this was despite the regime that had been put in place.
 This raises an important question: If the legal architecture for drug control had never been built in this form, but the child’s right to protection from drugs had still been agreed, would we necessarily develop the same drug control system to realize that right?
 Some States parties to the CRC, after all, have not ratified the drugs conventions.
 Some may well denounce them in future.
 The CRC creates obligations independent of the drugs conventions.
 So what, in other words, does the child’s right to protection from drugs add, independent of its apparent connection to the those treaties?31

 This leads to a third observation.
 While drugs entered into international human rights law through what is rightly recognized as a milestone in the development of child rights, this seems to have been done with little discussion as to what it meant in practical terms for children to have a human right to protection from drugs.
 Meanwhile, children entered into international drug control law via the most punitive and repressive drugs treaty to date, a characterization justified by its own terms.
 Despite their apparent coherence, the CRC and the drugs conventions are different kinds of laws.
 The former is a rights document.
 The latter put in place a system of market control and transnational criminal law with very little regard for human rights.
 The case of incitement illustrates the importance of this basic difference.
 In the drafting of the CRC, incitement to become involved in the drug trade was rejected.32 But it was included in the Vienna Convention at around the same time.33 It was easier, in effect, to include a measure raising clear freedom of expression concerns and other legal problems in a treaty the drafters knew contained elements that could be unconstitutional for some states, than in one focused on protecting human rights.34